It's a helluva town

 Rooms with a view

 You'll find hotel options that run the gamut from small, boutique operations to expansive, landmark lodgings.
 Despite the recession, new hotels have popped up all over the city.
-Many are gimmicky - floors dedicated to NYC neighborhoods, anyone? - but quite a few are worthy alternatives to the stodgy hotels lining Central Park (see my hotel picks on my New York City hotels page).
+Many are gimmicky - floors dedicated to NYC neighborhoods, anyone? - but quite a few are worthy alternatives to the stodgy hotels lining Central Park (see my hotel picks on my New York City Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in New York City page).
 Many have glorious views of the city skyline.
 While prices are higher here than other cities, discounts do apply.
 Stay on a Sunday or off-season (for New York, that's January to early February).
 Senior citizens and military personnel, whether serving or veterans, always receive discounts.
 Just make sure to tell the booking agent when you make your reservation and bring your ID.
 Package deals can be had during the holidays and summer.

 Land of landmarks